An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Preliminaries

 We now define $G$ as the generating function for the set primes $p\leq X$ with $[K/\Q,p]=C$ each weighted by $\log(p).$ \begin{defn} Suppose that $K/\Q$ is a finite Galois extension with $G=\Gal(K/\Q),$ $C$ a conjugacy class of $G$, and $X$ a positive real number.
 We then define the generating function

 Where the sum is over primes, $p$, with $p\leq X$ and $[K/\Q,p]=C$. \end{defn}

-$G$ is a little awkward to deal with and we would rather work with a related function defined in terms of characters.
+As it is a little awkward to deal with $G$ directly, we would rather work with a related function defined in terms of characters.
 We first need one auxiliary definition: \begin{defn} Let $L/\Q$ be a number field.
 Let $\Lambda_L$ be the Von Mangoldt function on ideals of $L$, $\Lambda_L:\{\textrm{Ideals of }L\}\rightarrow \R$ defined by

 which assigns $\log(N(\mf p))$ to a power of a prime ideal $\mf p$, and 0 to ideals that are not powers of primes. \end{defn}

 We now define \begin{defn} If $L/\Q$ is a number field, $\xi$ a Grossencharacter of $L$, and $X$ a positive number, define the function